thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Django:** a high-level Python web framework that enables rapid development of secure, scalable, and database-driven web applications
 * **FastAPI:** a modern Python web framework for building high-performance APIs with automatic validation, type hints, and async support
 * **WebsocketAPI:** browser-based interface that allows web apps to communivate without HTTP requests for live chat and online gaming
+* **GraphQL:** query language and API runtime that allows clients to request exactly the data they need from a server
 * **Spring Boot:** a Java-based backend framework that simplifies building production-ready web applications, APIs, and microservices

 ## Configuration